oracle-livelabs/developer/java-management-advanced-features/run-jdk-flight-recorder-jfr/run-jdk-flight-recorder-jfr.md

-# Run Java Flight Recorder (JFR)
+# Run JDK Flight Recorder (JFR)

 ## Introduction

-This lab walks you through the steps to run Java Flight Recorder (JFR) on any java app on your Fleet.
+This lab walks you through the steps to run JDK Flight Recorder (JFR) on any java app on your Fleet.

 Estimated Time: 20 mins